joefg/joefg.github.io/now.md

 The subject of my research is using pose estimation to detect behaviours in livestock.

+[Git for Graduates](https://git-for-graduates.pages.dev/) doesn't get much love these days.
+If there was demand for it, I would start a print run.

 ### Play

 I've been riding motorcycles.
 I used to ride a